Model-independent upper bounds for the prices of Bermudan options with convex payoffs: The model-free approach to derivative pricing: problem motivation

 where the infimum is taken over quadruples $(\phi,\psi,\theta_1,\theta_2): \R \to \R$ such that, for all $x,y\in\R$,

 Then, if \eqref{eq:adual} and \eqref{eq:bdual} hold, for any $\sigma\in\sT$ we have that (almost surely)

-In particular, whatever the stopping strategy of the American option holder, a hedging strategy of \begin{enumerate} \item holding a portfolio of call and put options with maturity $T=1$ and payoff $\phi$, \item holding a portfolio of call and put options with maturity $T=2$ and payoff $\psi$, \item if the Bermudan option is exercised at $t=1$, holding $\theta_1 =\theta_1(Z_1)$ units of the risky asset between times one and two, \item otherwise, if the Bermudan option is not exercised at $t=1$ holding $\theta_2=\theta_2(Z_1)$ units of the risky asset between times one and two \end{enumerate} is a superreplicating strategy.
+In particular, whatever the stopping strategy of the Bermudan option holder, a hedging strategy of \begin{enumerate} \item holding a portfolio of call and put options with maturity $T=1$ and payoff $\phi$, \item holding a portfolio of call and put options with maturity $T=2$ and payoff $\psi$, \item if the Bermudan option is exercised at $t=1$, holding $\theta_1 =\theta_1(Z_1)$ units of the risky asset between times one and two, \item otherwise, if the Bermudan option is not exercised at $t=1$ holding $\theta_2=\theta_2(Z_1)$ units of the risky asset between times one and two \end{enumerate} is a superreplicating strategy.
+Furthermore, under each $(\mu,\nu)$-consistent model $\sM\in M(\mu,\nu)$ we have that $\E^\sM[c(Z_\sigma,\sigma)]\leq\int \phi(x) \mu(dx) + \int \psi(y) \nu(dy)$, from which the weak duality $\sP\leq\sD$ follows.

 Neuberger~\cite{Neuberger:07} and Hobson and Neuberger~\cite{HobsonNeuberger:17} studied the Bermudan option pricing problem for assets taking values on a lattice and showed (using linear programming methods) that there is no duality gap $\sP=\sD$.
 One of the key insights was that the filtration matters and it is not enough to simply consider the primal problem as one of finding the optimal martingale transport in the canonical filtration for the price process.
 The results in \cite{HobsonNeuberger:17} were re-proved and extended (e.g., to the non-lattice case) by Aksamit et al.~\cite{ADOT:19}, where the authors, instead of focusing on the filtration, considered the impact of enlarging the set of traded assets.
 They show that in a wide set of circumstances strong duality holds.
 Bayraktar et al.~\cite{BHZ:15} also consider the robust hedging of Bermudan-style options in a discrete-time framework.
 They consider both upper and lower bounds, but, since they restrict attention to a setting where the filtration is the canonical filtration, they find a duality gap---subsequently Bayraktar and Zhou~\cite{BZ:17} show that this gap can be removed if the set-up is extended to allow for randomized stopping times.